NyxIsBad/discordscripts/README.md

 # Discord Scripts & Use
 The repo is currently serving the diff between the `6b9dd01` and `7583133` commits from Sarah's [BD Addons](https://github.com/itmesarah/classchanges/commits/main/discordclasses.js).
 You can use Ames' [implementation script](https://github.com/accrazed/far) to use it with the served .diff files, or you can call replace.py.

+- Note that the script can be flawed and miss class rerolls!
+It prioritizes accuracy over completeness, so it will not catch everything.
+Consequently, I provide another critical classes that most themes might use, but this is made somewhat manually and may take a while to be more complete.
+Then I merge the two together.
+I have listed the 3 final result files below:

-# Structure:
+# Results
+The most complete reroll mappings that I can provide
 - `classes_mapping.csv` contains csv data that's for other programs to interpret
 - `classes_mapping.diff` contains the above data in .diff format
-- `classes_mapping.txt` contains the above data in a format suitable for syndishanx's website
+- `classes_mapping.txt` contains the above data in a format suitable for syndishanx's website Script compiled mappings
+- `classes_mapping_script.csv`
+- `classes_mapping_script.diff`
+Manually compiled mappings
+- `classes_mapping_selectors.csv`
+- `classes_mapping_selectors.diff`

 # Credits!
 - Massive credit to sarah for keeping a history of the discord js file so this is possible.
 It's probably the one file that can produce a reasonable diff
 - Ames has made a script to implement the actual `.diff`s  [here](https://github.com/accrazed/far).
 Please go check it out, it's incredibly useful
 - SyndiShanX also has his [own scripts](https://github.com/SyndiShanX/Update-Classes) which produce very similar results to mine but use a slightly different methodology.
 In fact I have added a CLI flag to my script that generates results in syndishanx's style.
-Note that the script can be flawed and miss class rerolls!
-It prioritizes accuracy over completeness, so it will not catch everything.
-Consequently, I may also provide another .diff file that has critical classes that most themes might use, but this is made manually and takes a while to sort out.

-# Docs
+# Old Docs (remember this isn't just a repo for rerolls)
 - `cit.py` - check if a list of newline separated classes is in the .css files
     - returns fail.txt
 - `it.py` - check if a list of newline separated classes are in the theme file